medusajs/medusa/docs/content/advanced/backend/migrations/overview.md

 ---
-description: 'Learn what Migrations are in the Medusa server and how to run them.
-Migrations are used to make changes to the database schema the Medusa server is linked to.'
+description: 'Learn what Migrations are in the Medusa backend and how to run them.
+Migrations are used to make changes to the database schema the Medusa backend is linked to.'
 ---

 # Migrations